Ajwa dates, lantern at the back with a cultural background

 The Best Time to Eat Ajwa Dates

 Ajwa dates can be eaten at any time of the day, but many people prefer eating them in the morning.
-From a nutritional point of view, consuming Ajwa dates in the
+From a nutritional point of view, consuming Ajwa dates in the morning helps provide natural energy, supports digestion, and keeps you feeling full for longer.

 In Islamic tradition, eating seven Ajwa dates in the morning on an empty stomach is especially recommended.
 This practice is mentioned in authentic Hadith and is believed to offer spiritual protection and blessings, in addition to physical benefits.

-How to Choose Authentic and High-Quality Ajwa Dates
+How to Choose Authentic Ajwa Dates

-dates in Souq
+Ajwa dates in traditional market

 Why Are Ajwa Dates Expensive?